uktrade/platform-tools/README.md

 - `list`
 - `prepare`

-Each command has an associated `domain`.
+Each command has an associated Domain.

 There should be no business logic within the command as this is implelemented in the Domain layer.

-CLI arguments for a command are pulled in via [click](https://click.palletsprojects.com/en/stable/) and passed to the domain code along with any dependencies.
+CLI arguments for a command are pulled in via [click](https://click.palletsprojects.com/en/stable/) and passed to the Domain code along with any dependencies.

 #### Domains

 Domains are where the business logic for a given command lives.

-Each domain is a class.
+Each Domain is a class.

-Any logged information (`click.secho`) from the `provider` level should live within the `domain` level.
+Any logged information (`click.secho`) from the Provider level should live within the Domain level.

 Any common/reusable elements should be implemented in a Provider.

 #### Providers

-Providers are groups of similar logic that are linked by the resource/tool/thing they use and not by what the result of there actions is.
+Providers are groups of similar logic that are linked by the resource/tool/thing they use rather than the result of their what actions is.

 E.g. I have a method that lists *thing* from the *thing-service* AWS using a boto3 client.

-This method does not re-use any code within the domain so it should go into the *thing-service* provider as the method can be re-used for similar resources.
+This method is not specific to the Domain so it should go into the *thing-service* Provider.

 ### Testing